orbeon/orbeon-forms-doc/xforms/events-extensions-other.md

 _NOTE: In the future, the XBL 2 default action phase could be integrated if considered desirable.
 It is hoped that the `target` and `bubbling` values will be supported in XML Events 2._

-_NOTE: In most cases, the `ev:phase` attribute can be omitted, in which case the `target` or `bubbling` phase is matched.
+_NOTE: In most cases, the `phase` attribute can be omitted, in which case the `target` or `bubbling` phase is matched.
 This allows placing a handler directly within a target element, or any of its ancestors, which are the most common use cases in XForms._

 ## Adding context information to events